Cascaded Transfer: Learning Many Tasks under Budget Constraints: Introduction

 \section{Introduction}

-Modern learning systems increasingly operate in settings where a large number of related tasks must be handled under various constraints (e.g. data scarcity, computational power, fixed training budget).
-Such regimes arise naturally in personalized or localized applications, where each task is associated with only a small amount of data and independent training quickly becomes inefficient \citep{fallah2020personalized}.
-In these contexts, exploiting relationships across tasks is essential for building accurate models in frugal settings, as supported by both empirical and theoretical analyses in multi-task learning \citep{ciliberto2015convex}.
+Modern learning systems increasingly operate in settings where a large number of related tasks must be handled under various operational and computational constraints, e.g. data scarcity, computational power, fixed training budget.
+Large sensor networks, grids, or federated systems for personalized modeling are typical environments where each task is associated with only a small amount of localized data and independent training quickly becomes inefficient \citep{fallah2020personalized}.
+Representative application domains include energy networks, climate analysis, transportation, and retail, in which thousands of related prediction problems arise in parallel \citep{laptev2018applied, he2019efficient, antoniadis2024hierarchical}.
+More specifically, there are large-scale spatiotemporal forecasting benchmarks, such as \texttt{SubseasonalClimateUSA} \citep{mouatadid2023subseasonalclimateusa} and \texttt{WeatherBench~2} \citep{rasp2024weatherbench}, which frame climate and weather prediction as collections of localized tasks evaluated under realistic computational constraints.
+Similar challenges appear in industrial hierarchical forecasting at scale in retail and energy systems \citep{sprangers2024hierarchical}, as well as in personalized federated learning, where each device constitutes a distinct task requiring local adaptation under heterogeneity, as exemplified by Ditto \citep{li2021ditto}.
+In these many-tasks contexts, exploiting relationships across tasks is essential for building accurate models in frugal settings, as supported by both empirical and theoretical analyses in multi-task learning \citep{ciliberto2015convex}.
+To this end, scalable mechanisms are needed to exploit task relatedness across many heterogeneous tasks.

-\emph{Multi-Task Learning} (MTL) has been developed to leverage shared information across tasks through joint training.
+\paragraph{Related work.} \emph{Multi-Task Learning} (MTL) has been developed to leverage shared information across tasks through joint training.
 Main approaches include feature-sharing architectures, low-rank parameterizations, and task clustering methods that explicitly model task relationships \citep{zhang2018overview,zhang2021survey,ruiz2024survey}.
 While effective, such methods require synchronized, globally coordinated optimization across tasks, leading to substantial memory or communication overhead.
 Moreover, MTL is highly sensitive to task relatedness \citep{standley2020tasks}, and inferring task relationships from data is often costly or assumption-heavy, motivating the use of \emph{a priori} structures.